scottviteri/MarkovianTraining/README.md

 ## AnalyzeResults Directory

-The `AnalyzeResults` directory gets populated with detailed log files when running `policy_gradient_normalized.py`.
+The `src/AnalyzeResults` directory gets populated with detailed log files when running `src/policy_gradient_normalized.py`.
 Here's how it works:

 1. Log File Creation: At the start of training, a new log file is created in `src/AnalyzeResults` with the format:
    ```